 (c) such other supporting information as is considered relevant by the local government.

-(3) The information in a statement of financial activity may be shown —

-(a) according to nature and type classification; or
+(3) The information in a statement of financial activity must be shown according to nature or type classification.

-(b) by program; or

-(c) by business unit.

 (4) A statement of financial activity, and the accompanying documents referred to in subregulation (2), are to be —

 (a) presented at an ordinary meeting of the council within 2 months after the end of the month to which the statement relates; and